 If you want a more serious approach, you could look into overclocking.
 Overclocking is when you remove the restrictions on hardware that come as standard from the manufacturer.
 Most parts are capped at 70-80% from the factory.

-Overclocking is not something you should attempt without proper research.
+This is not something you should attempt without proper research as overclocking may reduce the lifespan of your CPU.
 The wrong move could lead to the death of your laptop so make sure you follow a good guide.

 Overclock.Net is the best resource for overclocking enthusiasts on the internet, making it the perfect place to start.